kingjosephm/GAN/README.md

 # Introduction
 TODO

+# Pipeline
+The shell script `driver.sh` automates copying the latest development scripts from the local machine onto the GPU server.
+It prompts user's credential once, saving this as a variable.
+It also prompts user's password twice; the first time is to transfer the scripts onto the GPU server, and the second time is to ssh into the server itself.
+Once logged into the server the user should execute the docker commands (below) to run the scripts.

 # Data
-The data are located on the GPU server under /home/kingj in two directories: `train` and `test`.
+The training and test image data are located on the GPU server under `/home/kingj/train` and `/home/kingj/test`.
 Their compressed equivalents can also be found in this same parent directory.

-# Docker container
+# Docker
+### Training images stored in volume named `MERGEN_GAN_train_data`
+These images were migrated into this volume via:

+    docker volume create --name MERGEN_GAN_train_data \
+      --opt type=none \
+      --opt device=/home/kingj/train \
+      --opt o=bind

+### Output stored in volume named `MERGEN_GAN_output`
+This was instantiated as an empty volume via:

+    docker volume create --name MERGEN_GAN_output

-### Launch an interactive container for the first time
+### Start an interactive container paired with these volumes

     docker run -it \
-    --name foo \
+        --name <name> \
+        --mount type=bind,source=source=home/kingj/scripts,target=/scripts \
-    --mount type=bind,source=/home/kingj/train,target=/data \
+        --mount source=MERGEN_train_data,target=/data \
-    --mount type=bind,source=home/kingj/scripts,target=/scripts \
+        --mount source=MERGEN_output,target=/output \
         --gpus 1 \
         tensorflow/tensorflow:latest-gpu /bin/bash

-Because we want to mount both data and scripts we call `--mount` twice.
-Importantly, the parameters `-it` make the session interactive. `tensorflow/tensorflow:latest-gpu` refers to the container image, which is downloaded from DockerHub if not already present on the remote host. ***Note - within the interactive session Linux commands apply.*** Depending on your machine you may need to increase memory allocation to the container via, e.g., `--memory="3g"`.
+Because we want to mount both data and scripts volumes we call `--mount` twice.
+Importantly, the parameters `-it` make the session interactive. `tensorflow/tensorflow:latest-gpu` refers to the container image, which is downloaded from DockerHub if not already present on the remote host.

-### Launch a *detached* container for the first time that calls a script

-    docker run -d \
-    --name foo \
-    --mount type=bind,source=/home/kingj/train,target=/data \
-    --mount type=bind,source=home/kingj/scripts,target=/scripts \
-    --gpus 1 \
-    tensorflow/tensorflow:latest-gpu python3 ./scripts/tf_pix2pix.py

-Note - if there's an error in the provided script, there is no way to interact with the container as it will exit first due to the error in the script.

-### Restart a previously instantiated, but stopped container in interactive mode

-    docker start -i <container_ID or container_name>

-### Reattach terminal to running container

-    docker attach <container_ID or container_name>

-### Detach termal and keep container running

-    CTRL-p CTRL-q  # key sequence

-### Other Docker commands
-    $ docker ps  # lists running docker containers
-    $ docker ps -a  # view all containers, both running and stopped
-    $ docker container rm <container_name>  # deletes a container *CAUTION!*
-    $ docker image ls  # view all docker images on host machine
-    $ docker stats <container_name> --no-stream  # no-stream option presents just the current stats

-## Linux commands
-### Move data onto server <br>
-    $ scp file1 file2 <credentials>:<remote_dir> # Do this before ssh remote in

-### Unzip files
-    $ unzip myzip.zip
-    $ tar -xf train.tar.xz # unzips tar file

-### Read text file (e.g. log.txt) in container

-    $ input="/path/to/txt/file"
-    $ while IFS= read -r line
-    do
-      echo "$line"
-    done < "$input"

-### Exit environment (including Docker interactive, which stops container)
-    $ exit
+### Run GAN model
+Once inside the running container, execute the shell script `container_driver.sh` via:

+    sh ./scripts/container_driver.sh

+Output from a given run will be stored in the container under `./output/<YYYY-MM-DD-HHhmm>`.